uwarring82/AdvLab_Guide/overview.md

 ---

-## Hurdle 2: Active Laboratory Work + Labbook
+## Hurdle 2: Active Laboratory Work + Lab Notes

 ### Laboratory Conduct
 - Stop and ask if uncertain.
 Never work alone with hazardous equipment.
 - Articulate actual reasoning, not what you think is expected.

-### Labbook Practices
+### Lab Notes Practices
-Your labbook must allow verification and reconstruction of your work.
+Your lab notes must allow verification and reconstruction of your work.

 **Record:** Equipment identifiers and settings | Timestamps | Raw data immediately (never loose paper first) | Anomalies as they occur | Procedure changes with reasons